๐ Table of Contents

 Who Should Choose What

-- Full-stack apps in the AWS ecosystem -> AWS Amplify.
-Cognito, DynamoDB, and Lambda integration is seamless.
+- Full-stack apps in the AWS ecosystem โ AWS Amplify.
+Cognito, DynamoDB, Lambda, and Studio's visual backend modeling are seamless.

-- Performance-critical applications -> Cloudflare Pages.
-Workers' 10ms cold starts and global edge network are faster.
+- Performance-critical applications โ Cloudflare Pages.
+Workers' <10ms cold starts and full-stack edge are faster.

 Frequently Asked Questions